2001 Monaco Grand Prix: Post-race

 After the race, the FIA examined several Bridgestone tyres for possible illegal wear.
 It discovered nothing abnormal and the result of the race was declared final.
 Jackie Stewart, the three-time Formula One World Champion and Jaguar team founder, praised Irvine's performance and the driver's maturity, "He practised well, he qualified well and he raced well.
 You couldn't ask for more.
 He proved himself here by driving in a very controlled way so he was ready to take advantage of opportunities and to resist any pressure from Jacques (Villeneuve) at the end."
-Alesi earned his first points finish since coming sixth in the 1999 Japanese Grand Prix and the Prost team's first since Trulli's second-place result at the 1999 European Grand Prix.
+Alesi earned his first championship points finish since coming sixth in the 1999 Japanese Grand Prix and the Prost team's first since Trulli's second-place result at the 1999 European Grand Prix.
 He declared the result "a great thing" for himself and Prost and said that he predicted similar results in the future, "I totally enjoyed my race.
 But towards the end, when I felt the car vibrating in the tunnel, I was really worried.
 It was a flat tyre and I had to go back to the pits to change it, which cost me the fifth place points.
 What is really important today is that I scored the first point for the team this year – or last."

-The result increased Michael Schumacher's lead in the Drivers' Championship to 12 points over Coulthard.
+The result increased Michael Schumacher's lead in the World Drivers' Championship to 12 championship points over Coulthard.
 Barrichello consolidated third position as Ralf Schumacher's non-finish kept him in fourth.
 Heidfeld was in fifth place.
-In the Constructors' Championship, Ferrari increased their advantage over McLaren to 32 points.
-Williams and Jordan continued to occupy third and fourth positions and Sauber were fifth with ten races remaining in the season.
+In the World Constructors' Championship, Ferrari increased their advantage over McLaren to 32 championship points.
+Williams and Jordan still held third and fourth places and Sauber were fifth with ten races remaining in the season.